-- 74. Our 2015/16 specified information instructions required QLPs to apply five overarching reporting principles when preparing the disclosed information under section 83 of the Act (or via other means).
-These principles were developed as part of the 2011/12 TDL framework development process and are correctness, completeness, objectivity, consistency and data retention.31 - 75.
+- 78. Our 2015/16 specified information instructions required QLPs to apply five overarching reporting principles when preparing the disclosed information under section 83 of the Act (or via other means).
+These principles were developed as part of the 2011/12 TDL framework development process and are correctness, completeness, objectivity, consistency and data retention.34 - 79.
 During the LAD framework development process, industry was generally supportive of these principles.
-In response to consultation feedback, we revised the definition of correctness to make it clear that the level of accuracy required did not exceed that required under NZ GAAP.
+In response to consultation feedback, we revised the definition of correctness to make it clear that the level of accuracy required did not exceed that required under NZ GAAP. - 80.
+In preparing this final LAD, we applied the principle of "objectivity" to determine whether Trustpower's qualified revenue should be based on its 2015/16 statutory accounts or restated values prepared using a new accounting standard.
+This issue is discussed in our compliance review section and demonstrates the value of having reporting principles.